facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 <block class="native mac windows linux android" />

-`react-native run-android` is one way to run your app - you can also run it directly from within Android Studio.
+`npx react-native run-android` is one way to run your app - you can also run it directly from within Android Studio.

 > If you can't get this to work, see the [Troubleshooting](troubleshooting.md#content) page.